Concerned about what to wear in Dubai? Fear not.

-- Flip flops for walking around the hotel or popping out to the shop.
+- Flip flops for walking around the hotel or popping out to the shop

-- Sandals for women, closed toed shoes for men.
+- Sandals for women, closed-toed shoes for men

-- 2-3 pairs of long, lightweight trousers or skirts.
+- 2-3 pairs of long, lightweight trousers or skirts

 - A light pashmina or scarf for modesty or covering hair when entering mosques

-- A sarong
+- A sarong or beach cover

-- A small daypack
+- A small, theft-proof daypack

-- One or two lightweight sweaters to throw on in airconditioned places or if travelling during the winter months.
+- One or two lightweight sweaters to throw on in airconditioned places or if travelling during the winter months

 - Comfortable pyjamas – temperatures drop at night.
 This especially should be considered if camping in the desert for any portion of your trip.